The Frederick Historic District was listed on the National Register of Historic Places in 1973 and the boundaries were expanded in 1988.

-The district is also significant for its architecture which exhibits the range of architectural styles that characterize the mid-Atlantic region from Federal and Greek Revival, through Italianate, Romanesque and Queen Anne to the Colonial and Spanish Revival of the early twentieth century.
+The Frederick Historic District and Indvidual Historic Preservation Overlays are significant for their architecture, which exhibit the range of styles that characterize the mid-Atlantic region from Colonial, Federal, and Greek Revival, through Italianate, Romanesque, and Queen Anne to the Colonial and Spanish Revivals of the early twentieth century.

 The Period of Signicance for the Frederick Historic District is 1745 - 1941.

-In the City of Frederick, Maryland, much of our success as an economic and tourist center has been derived in close association with our emphasis on historic preservation and the protection of architectural integrity and what preservationists call the fabric of the built environment.
+In the City of Frederick much of our success as an economic and tourist center has been derived in close association with our emphasis on historic preservation and the protection of architectural integrity and what preservationists call the fabric of the built environment.

-Elements such as mass and articulation become what we call defining elements, and we seek to replicate those in new construction in order to maintain a sense of that historic fabric while allowing the vitality of present economic conditions to succeed.
+Elements such as mass and articulation become what are known as defining elements, and we seek to replicate those in new construction in order to maintain a sense of the historic fabric while allowing the vitality of present economic conditions to succeed.

-Yet the business and political leadership of the City still often struggle to coexist in harmony with the demands of historic preservation, and the continued vigilance for the factors that comprise our value and integrity as an historic town center remains a challenge of will, intellect, and patient collaboration with the interests of the public and private needs.
+Yet, the business and political leadership of the City still often struggle to coexist in harmony with the demands of historic preservation.
+The continued vigilance for the factors that comprise our value and integrity as an historic town center remains a challenge of will, intellect, and patient collaboration with the interests of the public and private needs.

-Once an historic property has been changed or removed, what preservationists call the fabric of the built environment has been altered, often in irrevocable ways.
+Once an historic property has been changed or removed, the fabric of the built environment has been altered, often in irrevocable ways.